 The exchange of information centers around Customer information.
 Once you have made a sale, simply change the Customer’s Account Type to indicate that they are now an active customer.
 The Account Types that you would like TeamSupport to monitor will be listed in the Salesforce Integration page in TeamSupport.
 Default Account fields and custom mappings for these new Customers, along with the Contacts associated with those Accounts, will be pulled into TeamSupport automatically on the initial sync.
-When a Company/Contact is pulled into TeamSupport from Salesforce, we create an “integration link” between the systems for that Account.
-The integration will only apply to Accounts that have been linked in this way.
-For example, if there was a Ticket created for a Company that was created manually from within TeamSupport with a similar name as a Company that was brought in from Salesforce, no updates will occur because because the Account does not have the “integration link”.
+Contacts must be associated with Company in order to be pulled into TeamSupport.

 Any changes that are made to these linked Accounts within Salesforce will be pulled into TeamSupport on subsequent syncs.
 Any changes that may have been made inside of TeamSupport for these Accounts will be overwritten by the Salesforce data.
 TeamSupport never pushes any Customer/Contact data to Salesforce, as Salesforce data is treated as the master record.